Saikʼuz First Nation: Economy

 Adjacent to the Potlatch House are eight cabins, a shower house, a boat launch, a smoke shack and a workshop.
 Six year-round staff members keep the campground and Potlatch House running smoothly.

 Bingo is held at the Potlatch House every Wednesday.
-It was started in the late 1980s by two women from the Saik'uz reserve.
+It was started in the late 1980s by two women from the Saikʼuz reserve.
 Past jackpots have included a truck and cash prizes up to $20,000.
 Other sources of revenue are the campgrounds and boat launch, which hold an annual fishing derby on May Long Weekend.
 In 2006, the 16th annual derby offered the highest prize to date, $5000.
 Other prizes are donated by various business in Vanderhoof and surrounding areas.